 The Orthodox Church consists of jurisdictions.

-Ours is by far the largest and most diverse:
+is by far the largest and most diverse.

 In particular,

-we are a religious house of the Russian Orthodox Church Abroad
+we are a monastery of the Russian Orthodox Church Abroad

-(also called the Russian Orthodox Church Outside Russia or ROCOR),
+also called the Russian Orthodox Church Outside Russia (ROCOR),

 during the 1920s

-desecrated or destroyed countless parish churches and cathedrals.
+desecrated or destroyed countless monasteries, parish churches, and cathedrals.

 the United States,